-Doctors use many tests to diagnose cancer and find out if it has metastasized (spread).
+Doctors use many tests to diagnose cancer and find out if it has spread.
 Some tests may also determine which treatments may be the most effective.
 For most types of cancer, a biopsy is the only way to make a definitive diagnosis of cancer.
-Imaging tests may be used to find out whether the cancer has metastasized.
+Imaging tests may be used to find out whether the cancer has spread.
+This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition

 - Previous test results

 The following tests may be used to diagnose Hodgkin lymphoma:

 Physical examination/blood tests.
 Children tend to have larger lymph nodes than adults.
 Usually, a child has enlarged lymph nodes for several weeks or months before a doctor suspects Hodgkin lymphoma, which is uncommon in children.
 The doctor first looks for signs of a more common infection that may cause the lymph nodes to swell and may prescribe antibiotics.

 If swelling in the lymph nodes does not go down after a course of antibiotics, the swelling may be caused by something other than an infection.
 In these instances, the doctor does a physical examination of all the lymph node areas, the liver, and the spleen, which may be enlarged in children with Hodgkin lymphoma.

 Blood tests may also be done to check blood counts and evaluate how the liver and kidneys are working.
 There is no specific blood test for Hodgkin lymphoma, but changes in blood counts (such as unexplained anemia or a low number of red blood cells) are sometimes more common in children with Hodgkin lymphoma.